OduOduE/alx-backend-javascript/README.md

-My objectives at the end of this project is to understand these among others:
-What ES6 is
-New features introduced in ES6
-The difference between a constant and a variable Block-scoped variables
-Arrow functions and function parameters default to them Rest and spread function parameters
-String templating in ES6
-Object creation and their properties in ES6
-Iterators and for-of loops
+My objectives at the end of this project is to understand these among others: What ES6 is New features introduced in ES6 The difference between a constant and a variable Block-scoped variables Arrow functions and function parameters default to them Rest and spread function parameters String templating in ES6 Object creation and their properties in ES6 Iterators and for-of loops.